 Students not meeting dress code guidelines will be sent home to modify their attire to obtain compliance, then permitted to return to their designated class or clinical.
 Students incur a loss of classroom or clinical hours while absent.
-Student's Professional Skill or Clinical grade will address noncompliance and be lowered.
+Student's Professional Skills or Clinical grade will address noncompliance and be lowered in accordance with the grading rubric.